MicrosoftDocs/Viva/Viva/goals/integrations-overview.md

 ## Have Viva Goals check an integration for updated data

-Viva Goals checks integrations for new data about once per hour.
+Viva Goals checks integrations for new data once per hour.
 You can also trigger a sync manually.

 > [!NOTE]
-> Before you trigger a sync manually, make sure the OKR or initiative is already integrated with one of the integration tools.
+> You will see the option to trigger a manual sync only for OKRs or initiatives that are already integrated with one of the integration tools.

 To trigger a sync manually: